 <One more turn.
 There’s a cul-de-sac coming up on your right.
 Go down it.
 You’ll find a manhole cover.>

 <Anything that gets me out of here.> I need to talk to the bosses about cooking up a portable teleportation device.
-With all the Gadgeteers on the base, surely on of them can make a metal box.
+With all the Gadgeteers on the base, surely one of them can make a metal box.

 Contrary to certain movies, it took actual tools to open manholes, which left me both glad and surprised that it was part of the default settings for my lockpicking module.
-I’m going to have to tell Patil that whoever made that part of my equipment deserves a raise.
+I’m going to have to tell Patil that whoever made my equipment deserves a raise.
 I dropped into the sewer with a splash.
 Unlike the tear gas, sewage still smelled about as awful as one would expect for a normal person. <Okay, where do I need to go next?>

 <Go straight past the first tunnel, then left at the next.
 You’ll see a metal door.> Whomever designed whatever it was that let her find this thing also deserved a raise.

 Black tendrils oozed through the ceiling of the tunnel, forming into the shape of a woman with a sword standing right in my path.
 “And where do you think you’re going?”

 This day just keeps getting better.